 - Function procedures are custom or user-defined functions that you can create using VBA.

 The ability to use worksheet functions in VBA gives you immediate access to hundreds of different functions that you can call from within your VBA code.
 You can use most, but not all, Excel worksheet functions in VBA.
-As a general rule, explained in Excel VBA Programming for Dummies, the worksheet functions that you can’t use in your macros “are those that have an equivalent VBA function”.
+As a general rule, the worksheet functions not available in VBA are those with an equivalent:

 How To Use Excel Worksheet Functions In VBA